falchion10/macOS-Jailbreak/README.md

 Add macosx to the CydiaSubstrate, otherwise it wont link

 Reboot once more and you should now have a jailbroken Mac machine.
 Double click any ipa and it will successfully install.
 Installed apps will need to be resigned before they are able to run.
-You can use the .sh script provided to resign apps
+You can use the .sh script provided to resign apps.

 # 5. Optional Tweaks